erooke/kind2-benchmarks/kondo/readme.md

 2. If the node does not have the lock but received a message granting it the lock it acquires the lock
 3. If the node does not have the lock and is not receiving a message it does nothing

+## Client Server

+This models a network where nodes may make requests of other nodes.
+The safety property which is guaranteed is:

+> Every response that a node gets is in reply to a request it made

+### Network semantics

+The network here only guarantees that a message which is received by a node was, at some point, sent by a node.
+There is no guarantee that a message is delivered nor how many times.

+### Nodes

+On each time step nodes do the following:

+1. If they have received a request they immediately publish a response
+2. If they are waiting on a response but have not received it they do nothing
+3. If they are waiting on a response and have received it they mark themselves as no longer waiting
+4. Otherwise they may send a request to a random node